lmorchard/notational-vapor/README.md

 ## TODO

+* better launch page, github fork banner and some explanations
 * example docs when app folder empty (eg. blank slate experience)
+* dropbox auth status and log-out link in upper right
 * icon indicating whether the search field is searching or will create a new document on enter
 * clean up and refactor this nasty nasty code